Johjo/blog-collectif-ytreza/content/posts/mob-programming.md

 ## For which activities?

-### During a mission
 We currently pratice mob programming for various types of activities, the most obvious one being development.
 After all we are devs, right?

+### During a mission
-Because the coding part in a project is never the starting point, nor the ending one, we also have to consider other chores to do.
+Because the coding part in a project is never the starting point, nor the ending one, we also have to consider other tasks to attend to.

 Before partnership even begins between a client and us, we need to understand the problem we aim to solve.
 Having the team available for a first meeting helps a lot to ask the right questions.
 Remember, we need as much information as possible to make sure we have the required skills to come up with the right solution.
+We might have to onboard newcomers in our collective to fulfill these requirements.

-Speaking about partnership, it might have to begin with a quote and this is something we tackle collectively.
+About partnership, it might have to begin with a quote and this is something we tackle collectively.
 We decide together to share a degree of risk.
 We success as a team or fail as team.

+Priorities are always discussed and defined with the customer.
+We aim for the most value as fast as possible while seeking for active user feedbacks.
+Because the most urgent feature could break into multiple subtasks, priorisation is dealt internally.
+There is always someone in the mob programming who put on the focus maintener role.

-### Outside a mission
+### Outside of a mission
-Priorisation des tâches au sein d'une mission Construction d'un devis / répondre à un prospect Organisation / structuration du collectif.
+Organisation / structuration du collectif.
 Ce n'est pas une personne qui pour tout le monde et on prend une décision qu'à partir de 3 personnes présentes.
 Pour autant, on attend pas les absents (sinon ça ralentirait la construction)
 S'essayer à l'écriture d'article (au hasard :D)